-These Blondie S’mores Bars are a delightful merging of two all time favorite sweet treats; blondies and good old-fashioned s’mores.
+These delicious dessert bars are a delightful merging of two all-time favorite sweet treats; blondies and good old-fashioned s’mores!

 If you live in the U.S., you’ve probably got some fun plans for this mid-summer weekend.
 We live in North Carolina and are about halfway between the coast and the mountains.
 It’s funny how, on Fourth of July weekend, our bustling metropolis gets amazingly quiet.
 At least half the population seems to have skipped town, heading either east to the ocean or west to higher elevations to beat the sultry heat and celebrate our nation’s independence day.